WrenSwift/SimsSwitcher/[draft]readme.md

 ## Usage

-1. **Select Sims 4 Root Directory:**
+1. **Select Sims 4 Data Directory:**
-   Click "Browse" and choose your Sims 4 mods folder.
+   Go to the Settings tab and click "Browse..." to choose your Sims 4 data directory.

+2. **Select Sims 4 Install Directory:**
+   In the Settings tab, click "Browse..." to choose your Sims 4 install directory.

-2. **Enable/Disable Mods:**
+3. **Enable/Disable Mods:**
-   Use the checkboxes to select which mods are active.
+   Use the checkboxes in the Mods tab to select which mods are active.
 Use "Select All" or "Deselect All" for convenience.

-3. **Presets:**
+4. **Mod Presets:**
-   - Save your current selection as a preset by entering a name and clicking "Save Preset".
+   - Save your current mod selection as a preset by entering a name and clicking "Save Preset".
    - Load a preset by selecting it from the list and clicking "Load Preset".
    - Delete a preset with the "Delete" button.

-4. **Packs Management:**
-   - Select your Sims 4 install directory.
-   - Enable/disable packs using the checkboxes.
-Friendly names are loaded from `inc/packsDil.csv`.
+5. **Enable/Disable Packs:**
+   Use the checkboxes in the Packs tab to select which packs are enabled.
+Use "Select All" or "Deselect All" for convenience.

+6. **Pack Presets:**
+   - Save your current pack selection as a preset by entering a name and clicking "Save Preset".
+   - Load a preset by selecting it from the list and clicking "Load Preset".
+   - Delete a preset with the "Delete" button.

-5. **Launch Game:**
+7. **Launch Game:**
-   Click "Launch" to start The Sims 4 with your selected packs and mods.
+   Click "Launch with selected packs" to start The Sims 4 with your selected packs and mods.

 ---